-Malai kofta curry or Indian creamy veggie meat balls is yum and delicious.
-It is one of the most ordered recipes at any restaurant.
-People love eating out and they want gravies which even kids can eat.
-If you are not allergic to nuts or vegan, it is one of the best curries ever!!
-This is also one of the best vegetarian kofta recipe.
+Malai kofta curry is yum and delicious.
+This royal Indian vegetarian curry is one of the most ordered recipes at any restaurant.
+People love eating out on special occasions and they want smooth gravy which even kids can eat.
+Most westerners find Indian restaurants spicy but they are intrigued by the richness of Indian recipes.

 Jump to: